T0wh1dul/Tableau_Portfolio_Project_SQL_Queries/README.md

 #  COVID-19 Global Data Analysis

-A data analysis project using SQL and Tableau to explore the global impact of COVID-19.
-This project focuses on identifying trends in cases, deaths, infection rates, and vaccination coverage across countries and continents.
+A data analysis project using SQL and Tableau to understand the global impact of COVID-19.
+This project focus on trends in cases, deaths, infection rates, and vaccination coverage all over the countries and continents.

 ---